| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 Presets

-When df is grouped and ctype is not NULL, more datasets with legend and series are also preset.
+When df is grouped, more datasets with legend and series are also preset.

 Plugin '3D' (load='3D') is required for GL series like scatterGL, linesGL, etc.